 Cost of Attendance

-The Cost of Attendance (COA) is an estimate of a student’s educational expenses for a specific period of enrollment.
-It is reviewed and established annually and is used to determine the maximum amount of financial aid a student can receive for the academic year.
-In accordance with federal regulations, a student’s total financial aid package, including loans, may not exceed the published COA.
+The Cost of Attendance (COA) is an annual estimate of what a student might spend during a given enrollment period.
+It determines the maximum amount of financial aid a student can receive for the academic year, including loans, as required by federal regulations.

-The COA includes both actual and estimated costs.
-These may include tuition and fees billed by the institution, as well as estimated expenses for books, supplies, equipment, housing, food, transportation, personal expenses, federal student loan fees, and certain costs associated with obtaining a first professional license.
-Non-allowable expenses, such as consumer debt, spousal expenses, deposits, relocation costs, and vehicle purchases or leases, are not included.
+The COA includes both direct and indirect educational costs.
+Direct costs may include tuition and fees charged by the institution.
+Indirect costs are estimated expenses such as books, supplies, equipment, housing, food, transportation, personal expenses, federal student loan fees, and certain costs related to obtaining a first professional license.

-Standard COA figures are based on full-time enrollment for each academic period.
-If a student’s actual enrollment dates differ from the standard schedule for their year in the program, their individual COA may be adjusted accordingly.
-Students are expected to budget within their COA to ensure responsible financial planning throughout their time in the program.
+Standard COA amounts are based on full-time enrollment for each academic period.
+If a student’s enrollment dates or attendance pattern differ from the standard schedule for their program, their individual COA may be adjusted accordingly.

-The Cost of Attendance is subject to change without notice.
+The COA is subject to change without notice.

 Doctor of Osteopathic Medicine